ErpNetDocs/tech/modules/projects/ai/ingest.md

 Supported formats include:

-- Photos (e.g. from a smartphone camera)
+- Photos (e.g., from a smartphone camera)
 - PDF and other common image formats

 > **Recommendation:** Each file should contain **exactly one invoice**.
 > For multi-page invoices, include **all pages in a single file**.

----

 ### 3.3.
 AI recognition

 Once the file is uploaded, Ingest AI sends it to the AI model, which reads and structures the data.
 It recognizes core fields such as:

-- Document type (e.g. Purchase Invoice, Credit Note)
+- Document type (e.g., Purchase Invoice, Credit Note)
 - Invoice number
 - Invoice date
 - Supplier name